CSCI-40500-01-77100-01-Spring-2020/Observer-Pattern-Instructions/README.md

 **Your submission must compile and run in the standard environment on our Linux lab machines (Ubuntu)**.
 If you work in some other environment, it is your responsibility to port your code to this environment and to make sure that it works there. **Do not wait until the last minute to compile and test on our lab machines** - past experience shows that last-minute problems often occur and lead to low project scores.

 Java tools should be available on our lab machines.
 Java is very similar to C++, it is easy to use if you know C++ (they are both statically-typed compiled languages).
+You should use **Java 11** to compile this project.
+This is the version installed in the lab.

 ## Instructions